-A Guide to More Responsible Shopping
+Ten Tips for More Responsible Shopping

 - Know Your Stuff.
 You might be surprised to learn that conventional cotton, which is grown with harmful pesticides, is one of the worst polluters on the planet, while some synthetics, such as polyester, are increasingly made from recycled materials, making them less detrimental than virgin conventional cotton.
 A good rule of thumb is to look for materials that are certified organic or recycled.
 Here’s a guide to help you do your homework.

-- Consider Total Impact.
+- Consider the Total Impact.
 While greater recycled content is positive—a sign that impact is getting reduced—it doesn’t account for the entire manufacturing process, like dyeing and sewing, and things like water usage and greenhouse gas emissions.
-Once you’ve considered the entire process, says Steph Karba, an environmental researcher at Patagonia, “you might be left with only a 5 or 6% reduction in total impact.”
+Once you’ve considered the entire process, says Steph Karba, an environmental researcher at Patagonia, “you might be left with only a 5 or 6 percent reduction in total impact.”
 That’s why Steph and our team are working on overall reduction numbers to report and share.

 - Stay Grounded.
 All those next-day deliveries come with carbon emissions and social impacts.
-Given the option, select slower, ground delivery methods to reduce emissions from air freight in particular.
+Given the option, select slower, ground-delivery methods to reduce emissions from air freight in particular.

 - Beware Rock-Bottom Prices.
 While a bargain is always appealing, cut-rate new products often come with ethical issues, like poor working conditions and environmental hazards, as companies cut corners to preserve margins.
 While a higher cost doesn’t always mean higher quality, price can be a useful data point in your purchasing decision.
 Another way to limit your ecological footprint without spending too much is by buying used products.
 Used clothing can often be found at a lower price than the same new garment.
 Plus, buying used extends the life of clothing and keeps gear out of landfills.